 Sauder's Centre for Operations Excellence (COE) provides a focus for applied management science and business statistics activities at UBC.
 This centre offers PhD students the opportunity to work on significant applied projects.

 The Management Science PhD program is intended for students with strong technical background who aspire to a career either in academia, industrial research, or as a high level staff member in government or industry.
 The Operations and Logistics Division, which offers the Management Science PhD program, has earned a justifiably high reputation as one of the best research departments in North America.

 Its current research focus emphasizes Supply Chain Management and Health Care Management.
 Graduates from the Management Science PhD program are respected for both the quality and creativity of their research.
 Many of them hold positions at leading schools in Canada, the USA and worldwide.
 Others have taken up careers in a wide variety of organizations.

-You write a Preliminary Examination in the beginning of your first summer.
-In your first two summers, you begin active research (Summer Research Internship) as a Research Assistant with a faculty member.
+Students write a Preliminary Examination in the beginning of their first summer.
+In the first two summers, a student begins active research (Summer Research Internship) as a Research Assistant with a faculty member.
 Most students write their Comprehensive Examination after their second year of course-work and spend the remainder of the program working on their dissertation research.